 Dangers of "Cleared" Checks

-If you have any doubt about a "cleared" check, don’t spend the money until you’re satisfied that your bank has collected the money it needs.
-Waiting is inconvenient, but dealing with a negative account balance isn't much fun either.
+If you have any doubts about a "cleared" check, don’t spend the money until you’re satisfied that your bank has successfully collected the money.
+Waiting is inconvenient, but dealing with a negative account balance is worse.